quchen/articles/README.md

 - **great_things_about_haskell.md** explains what I thought was cool about Haskell some time ago.
 Maybe I should update it some day.
 - **install_haskell_platform_manually.md** was once a small file for myself to walk me through setting up GHC properly in case I needed to.
 The revised version is this file, explaining how to get from zero to GHC and Haskell Platform.
 - **law-rules.md** is a draft of a not-yet-proposed proposal for a GHC feature.
+- **lens-infix-operators.md** provides an overview of what the individual symbols in infix operators of the [lens][lens] library stand for.
 - **loeb-moeb.md** is about an interesting function that calculates the result of a function when applied to the result of the function.
 - **modular_keyboard.md** describes a keyboard I'd like to have.
 I encourage everyone to steal this idea so I can buy one from him.
 - **monad_fail.md** is a proposal similar to the AMP, with the goal of removing `fail` from the `Monad` typeclass.